How To Encrypt iCloud Mail in Minutes | SecureMyEmail™

 What is the best way to encrypt iCloud email?

-Not to be arrogant or self-promoting, but it's SecureMyEmail.
+SecureMyEmail.
 We spent a lot of time on it, and it's the way to go.
+We offer a 30-day free trial, with no payment information necessary, to put our money where our mouth is.

 Why is SecureMyEmail the best way to encrypt my iCloud email?